Geeks in Phoenix

 How to use Windows 10 Advanced Boot Options

 Since I do computer repair for a living, there are times when I need to boot a Windows 10 system up into Safe Mode.
-But with newer computers utilizing UEFI (Unified Extensible Firmware Interface) and fast/safe boot features, this can be not easy.
+But with newer computers utilizing UEFI (Unified Extensible Firmware Interface) and fast/safe boot features, this can be challenging.
 So here is how to use the Windows 10 Advanced Boot Options.

 How to use Windows 10 Advanced Boot Options